 Australia can take the lead in helping to shape this standard.
 The Australian Government, working with the Australian Council of Trade Unions and Australian Chamber of Commerce and Industry, can make a huge impact and influence real and lasting change.
 We therefore ask the Minister for Jobs and Innovation to:

-- Represent Australia on the global stage, at the International Labour Organization in May 2018 - Support stronger global laws for women in the workplace via a binding Convention, and gather support from other nations - Ensure the Convention benefits all working women, including those in informal workplaces such as garment factories, hospitality and entertainment and domestic work.

-Visit www.caretoact.org.au to see stories of workers around the world, and to add your voice to the discussion.
+- Ensure the Convention benefits all working women, including those in informal workplaces such as garment factories, hospitality and entertainment and domestic work. - Visit www.caretoact.org.au to see stories of workers around the world, and to add your voice to the discussion.